Danny-Yu-X/Song-Lyric-Classifier/README.md

 ## EDA

-If you would like to explore the data, please run `eda_lyrics_analysis.py`.
+If you would like to explore the data, download and run `eda_lyrics_analysis.py` from the backend subrepository.
 Here you will see various graphs that show the distribution of the data.

 ## Running the Models